 Automobile Expenses

 Automobile expenses can represent a significant portion of a taxpayer’s costs, especially for those using their vehicles for business, medical, charitable, or moving purposes.
 The Internal Revenue Service (IRS) allows for the deduction of these expenses under certain conditions.
 Understanding the rules and methods for deducting automobile expenses is crucial for taxpayers to ensure compliance and maximize their deductions.
-It can also minimize the assessment of an accuracy related penalty (negligence) for claiming an expense which is either overstated, or unallowable.
+It can also minimize the assessment of an accuracy-related penalty (negligence) for claiming an expense that is either overstated, or unallowable.

 ELIGIBILITY for DEDUCTION